stackblitz/bolt.new/README.md

 [![Bolt.new: AI-Powered Full-Stack Web Development in the Browser](./public/social_preview_index.jpg)](https://bolt.new)

-# Bolt.new Fork by Cole Medin - oTToDev
+# Bolt.diy (Previously oTToDev)

-This fork of Bolt.new (oTToDev) allows you to choose the LLM that you use for each prompt!
+Welcome to Bolt.diy, the official open source version of Bolt.new (previously known as oTToDev and Bolt.new ANY LLM), which allows you to choose the LLM that you use for each prompt!
 Currently, you can use OpenAI, Anthropic, Ollama, OpenRouter, Gemini, LMStudio, Mistral, xAI, HuggingFace, DeepSeek, or Groq models - and it is easily extended to use any other model supported by the Vercel AI SDK!
 See the instructions below for running this locally and extending it to include more models.

-Check the [oTToDev Docs](https://coleam00.github.io/bolt.new-any-llm/) for more information.
+Check the [Bolt.diy Docs](https://coleam00.github.io/bolt.new-any-llm/) for more information.

+Bolt.diy was originally started by [Cole Medin](https://www.youtube.com/@ColeMedin) but has quickly grown into a massive community effort to build the BEST open source AI coding assistant!

-## Join the community for oTToDev!
+## Join the community for Bolt.diy!

 https://thinktank.ottomator.ai